aswiint/SpaceX-Landing-Prediction/README.md

-This is an Applied Data Capstone Project as part of IBM Data Science Professional Certificate
+This is an Applied Data Science Capstone Project as part of IBM Data Science Professional Certificate